JadinTredup/brainflow-notebooks/README.md

 # Brainflow Notebooks

+***NOTE :* This branch of the repo will be deprecated by August 1st, 2020.
+The new branch which will soon be pushed to Master is currently located [Here](https://github.com/JadinTredup/brainflow-notebooks/tree/OpenBCI-NTX)**

 This repository is a collection of EEG experiments which were originally developed by the [NeurotechX](https://neurotechx.com/) organization.
 The difference between this repository and the [original repository](https://github.com/neurotechx/eeg-notebooks) is that the notebooks have been edited to be compatible with the OpenBCI headset (specifically via the [brainflow API](https://brainflow.readthedocs.io/en/stable/#)).